Towards Robust Neural Image Compression: Adversarial Attack and Model Finetuning: Attack Defense

+\textbf{Pre-processing.} Some pre-processing based defense strategies such as random resizing and JPEG compression would degrade the coding performance even without attack, making them not suitable for image compression tasks (see Fig.~\ref{fig:bitdepth} and Fig.~\ref{fig:rd}).
+However, there still exist certain transformations such as flipping and rotations at specific angles ($90^\circ$, $180^\circ$, $270^\circ$) that do not have negligible impact on the coding performance without attack.
+Also, such geometric transformations have been proven to be able to mitigate the effect of adversarial perturbation~\cite{thang_image_2019, tian2018detecting, choi_deep_2021}.
+Therefore we choose the geometric self-ensemble~\cite{lim_enhanced_2017} as one of the defense strategies for evaluation.

+Geometric self-ensemble (ensemble for short) was first proposed to improve the performance of super-resolution networks.
+It generates several augmented adversarial inputs $x_i^* = T_i(x)$ for each input image by flipping and rotation, where $T_i$ represents eight geometric transformations in total.
+With these augmented inputs, we can generate corresponding reconstruction images $\{\hat{x}_{1}^*,\ldots, \hat{x}_{8}^*\}$ using the NIC networks.
+We then apply inverse transform to those output images to get $\tilde{x}_i^* = T^{-1}_{i} (\hat{x}_{i}^*)$.
+Finally, we select the transformed output with minimum distortion compared with the original input $x$ as the final self-ensemble result.
+Besides, an extra transformation index $i$ needs to be stored in the bitstream to help the decoder to apply the correct inverse transform.

+\textbf{Adversarial Training.} \add{Note that preprocessing (transformation) based defense strategies only apply process on the input images while keeping the models unchanged.
+Besides, multiple transformed input images need to be compressed and reconstructed to find the optimal output, making the computational complexity multiple times greater.
+Therefore, the robustness improvement of the model itself is also highly worth investigating.}

-Existing NIC approaches often use noise-free (or at least less noise), high-quality, uncompressed image samples to train respective models.
-They work well on clean and uncompressed content, but are mostly vulnerable to noisy inputs as aforementioned.
-Experiments in previous sections have shown that such noisy inputs can be simulated by adversarial example generation, we then propose to augment these generated adversarial examples into original training dataset, by which we can basically enrich the distribution of training data for improving the model generalization afterwards.
+Existing NIC approaches often use noise-free (or at least less noise), high-quality, uncompressed image datasets to train respective models.
+They work well on clean and uncompressed content but are possibly vulnerable to noisy inputs as aforementioned.
+Experiments in previous sections have shown that such noisy inputs can be simulated by adversarial example generation, we then propose to utilize these generated adversarial examples for model finetuning, by which we can enrich the distribution of training data and effectively improve the model generalization.